JamFfm/NEXTIONDisplay/README.md

 # Known problems

+The fermenting graphs are not build up to now.
+This will be implemented when brewgraph is stable.

+While pushing clear-button the min and max values are not deleated.

+Because of a lag of knowledge the rebuld of the graph in a new temperature scale is slow.
+Will fix it with higher baud rate of serial connection and the NEXTION addt funktion in the future.

+Until now Farenheit is not supported.
+But will be in further releases.

+**Help is welcome**

+# Fixed Problems

-Scale is fixed so you can't see much small temp changes.
+Fixed: Scale is fixed so you can't see much small temp changes.
 It is an overview to the past 17 min and shows from 0-100°C.
 Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.

-Until now Farenheit is not supported.
-But will be in further releases.

 Still struggeling with the ASII and UTF8.
 Therefore Kettle and rest- names are not implemented.

-**Help is welcome**

-# Fixed Problems

 # Support